Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Hub_Arduino_Nano_RP2040_Connect/README.md

     - Finally, paste your IoT Hub Primary Key for the `IOT_CONFIG_DEVICE_KEY` variable.

-1. This sample was configured for a PST timezone (GMT -8hrs) with a Daylight Savings offset.
-If you live in a different timezone, update the values in '*Time Zone Offset*' at the bottom of the *'iot_configs.h'* file.

-    - Change the `IOT_CONFIG_TIME_ZONE` value to reflect the number of hours to add or subtract from the GMT timezone for your timezone.
-    - Why is this necessary?
-        - Our sample generates a temporary SAS token that is valid for 1 hour.
-If your device clock is off from your local timezone, the SAS token may appear to be expired and IoT Hub will refuse the device connection (it will timeout).

-        > NOTE: You can change the expiration time in *'iot_configs.h'* by updating the `IOT_CONFIG_SAS_TOKEN_EXPIRY_MINUTES` variable.

 1. Connect the Arduino Nano RP 2040 to your USB port.

 1. On the Arduino IDE, select the port.